 Page 21, 1st para – my edits in track change below

-[A wide variety of papers have found that biofuels have contributed to increase crop prices and played a major role in triggering price increases but have disagreed about the magnitude and have less often directly addressed impacts on malnutrition.
+[A wide variety of papers have found that biofuels have contributed to increase crop prices and played a role in triggering price increases but have disagreed about the magnitude and have less often directly addressed impacts on malnutrition.
 This part addresses the role of biofuels in four subsections.

 Page 23, para 3.2.
 The Role of Biofuels in Increased Food Prices and their Volatility since 2000-2004